Part O, TM59, TM52 and BB101 Explained

 During the design of your project, it is important to ensure that not only the dwelling is insulated well but also does not overheat across the year.
 Overheating assessment may be required to design around non-compliance overheating issues, as part of planning permission or as part of an energy statement.

 Overheating risk has become a critical consideration in UK building design.
 As summer temperatures rise and building fabric performance improves, managing internal comfort is no longer secondary to energy efficiency.
-Demonstrating compliance through robust overheating analysis is now a core requirement under Building Regulations and planning policy.
+Vision Energy provides professional overheating analysis services across the UK, supporting residential, commercial and educational developments.

 Part O focuses on residential overheating risk and is now mandatory under the Building Regulations.
 Compliance is commonly demonstrated through TM59 modelling, which evaluates factors such as the number of hours above adaptive comfort thresholds and night time temperature control within bedrooms.